jbierowiec/CISC_6100/README.md

 - Originally most of the buttons fetched data from a `games.json` file.
 Since then, the code has been refactored in considering multiple games running in different sessions, as well as optimizing the database, the data is now fetched from a `db.sqlite3` file.
 This decision was made due to SQLite being a better data model to store our games, as well as it allowing for seamless Backend and Frontend communication.
 - Original functions that were related to the `games.json` file have either been deleted or adjusted accordingly when the refactoring process was done.

+---

 ## Testing
-- FWe have done the following tests during the course of the project:
+- We have done the following tests during the course of the project:
   **Unit Testing:** We tested individual functions or components to ensure they behave as expected.
 For example:
   - We validated the sudoku grid via enforcing row, column, and subgrid uniqueness.
   - We tested the undo and undo until correct buttons to see if the incorrect moves would be popped.